On the theory of topological computation in the lowest Landau level of QHE: The Qubit formation in QHE through Aharanov-Bohm phase

 In order to maintain the antisymmetric nature of the Hall state the power of the Hall qubit should be odd.
 This is possible only when two asymmetric Hall qubits ( one even power with another odd power) entangle under topological interactions

 forming a Hall state in the parent Landau filling factor $\nu=m=odd$.

 We like to conclude mentioning that the hierarchical FQHE states are formed through the process of quantum teleportation.
-If there are three entities defined by 1,2, and 3, then transportation of 1 to 3 through 2 may be [21] expressed as
+If there are three entities defined by 1,2, and 3, then transportation of 1 to 3 through 2 will be [19]

 Similar reflection of quantum teleportation in FQHE motivate us to write

 a hierarchical FQHE state whose extensive study through the entanglement of Hall qubits maintaining the antisymmetric nature of the exchange phase is to be done in future.